Ph.D. in Aerospace Engineering

 - pass the qualifying examinations to achieve advancement to candidacy

-- pass the preliminary examination (present a dissertation proposal acceptable to his/her dissertation committee)
+- pass the preliminary examination (present a dissertation proposal acceptable to the dissertation committee)

 - complete a program of significant original research